 The frame rate can also have a big impact on panning.
 For example, capturing at a higher frame rate (such as 48 or 60 fps) can help smooth the most detrimental high-frequency camera movements if this footage is played back more slowly (such as 24 or 30 fps).
 Alternatively, high frame rate playback can reduce the appearance of judder or other artifacts without having to decrease the panning speed.

-Note: High frame rates are still cutting-edge on the web.
-For the smoothest playback, use a fast computer, don't move the mouse, and view multiple times to ensure it gets loaded into memory.
+Note: For the smoothest playback, use a fast computer, don't move the mouse, and view multiple times to ensure it gets loaded into memory.
 Otherwise try downloading the videos here.

 Using the standard seven second rule of thumb along with other factors, the panning tool estimates the panning speed where judder will likely become too pronounced.
 The goal is to provide a more accessible tool than the charts and tables commonly referenced in cinematography manuals.

 Results should only be taken as a rough guideline for static scenes with constant camera movement.
-Ultimately, it's a human watching the panning, and what matters is whether the panning looks good to them.
+Ultimately, a human is watching the panning, and what matters is whether the panning looks good to them.
 Any results should also fit the mood of the scene.
 High energy scenes can often get away with more abrupt camera movements, for example.
-However, what feels too fast to one person may feel just right to another, in which case the above calculator can be used as an objective baseline.
+However, what seems too fast to one person may seem just right to another, in which case the panning tool can be used as an objective baseline.

-Factors in addition to panning speed, shutter angle and frame rate may also be important.
+In addition to panning speed, shutter angle and frame rate, other factors may also be important.
 These include: